-- (a) The employee is discharged for just cause and is not reinstated. - (b) The employee resigns. - (c) The employee is absent from work in excess of three (3) working days without sufficient cause or without notifying their Supervisor, unless such notice was not reasonably possible. - (d) The employee fails to return to work within seven (7) calendar days following a layoff and after being notified by registered mail to do so, unless through sickness or other just cause.
-It shall be the responsibility of the employee to keep the Board informed of their current address. - (e) The employee is laid off for a period longer than twelve (12) months. - (f) Employees re-hired after loss of seniority shall not retain any benefits for past service.
+- (a) The employee is discharged for just cause and is not reinstated. - (b) The employee verbally resigns and does not rescind their resignation within forty-eight (48) hours. - (c) The employee formally resigns with written communication. - (d) The employee is absent from work in excess of three (3) working days without sufficient cause or without notifying their Supervisor, unless such notice was not reasonably possible. - (e) The employee fails to return to work within seven (7) calendar days following a layoff and after being notified by registered mail to do so, unless through sickness or other just cause.
+It shall be the responsibility of the employee to keep the Board informed of their current address. - (f) The employee is laid off for a period longer than twelve (12) months. - (g) Employees re-hired after loss of seniority shall not retain any benefits for past service.